jameschapman19/foundationsofai/README.md

-# foundationsofai
+# Notebooks for Foundations of AI - UCL

-Coursework for Foundations of AI - UCL
+This repository contains the notebooks used for teaching and assessment of the foundational AI course.